 J.P.
 Morgan Acting in Multiple Commercial Capacities

 J.P.
 Morgan is a diversified financial services firm that provides a broad range of services and products to its clients and is a major participant in global currency, equity, commodity, fixed income, and other markets.
 J.P.
 Morgan is typically entitled to compensation in connection with these activities.
 In providing services and products to clients other than JPMS’s clients, J.P.
-Morgan, from time to time, faces conflicts of interest with respect to activities recommended to, or performed for, JPMS clients on the one hand and for J.P.
-Morgan’s other clients on the other hand.
+Morgan, from time to time, faces conflicts of interest with respect to activities recommended to, or performed for, JPMS LLC clients on the one hand and other JPMS LLC clients and/or J.P.
+Morgan's other clients on the other hand.
 J.P.
 Morgan also advises and represents potential buyers and sellers of businesses worldwide.
 JPMS client accounts have invested in, and in the future may invest in, such entities represented by J.P.
 Morgan or with which J.P.
 Morgan has a banking, advisory or other financial relationship.
 In addition, certain clients of J.P.
 Morgan, including JPMS clients, invest in entities in which J.P.
 Morgan holds an interest, including a J.P.
 Morgan Fund or J.P.
 Morgan ETF.

 In providing services to its clients and as a participant in global markets, J.P.
 Morgan, from time to time, recommends or engages in activities that compete with or otherwise adversely affect a J.P.
 Morgan client account or its investments.
 It should be recognized that such relationships can preclude J.P.
 Morgan clients from engaging in certain transactions and can also restrict investment opportunities that would otherwise be available to J.P.
 Morgan clients.
 J.P.
 Morgan is often engaged by companies as a financial adviser, or to provide financing or other services in connection with commercial transactions that are potential investment opportunities for J.P.
 Morgan clients.
 J.P.
 Morgan reserves the right to act for these companies notwithstanding the potential adverse effect on JPMS’s clients.
 J.P.
 Morgan derives ancillary benefits from providing investment advice, custody, administration, prime brokerage, transfer agency, fund accounting and shareholder servicing and other services to J.P.
 Morgan clients.
 Providing such services to J.P.
 Morgan clients enhances J.P.
 Morgan’s relationships with various parties, facilitates additional business development, and enables J.P.
 Morgan to obtain additional business and generate additional revenue.